|

 apartment or flat) the header can be accommodated literally on top of the

-cylinder and is built into the unit.
+cylinder and built into the unit.
 The cylinder therefore combines the

 combination cylinder is often poor due to the small distance (head) between the

-header, the cylinder and the outlet (i.e. A tap).
+header section and the outlet point (i.e. A tap).
+This can be exacerbated when

 Combination Cylinders may be Direct, Indirect or Economy